John Cooper (serial killer): Criminal history

 Between the ages of 17 and 21, Cooper was charged with theft of a vehicle, assaulting a police officer, being drunk and disorderly, and assault occasioning actual bodily harm (ABH).

-In 1978, Cooper, then a farm labourer, won £90,000 (worth over £500,000 today) and also a £4,000 car in a newspaper spot the ball competition.
+In 1978, Cooper, then a farm labourer, won £90,000 (worth over £600,000 today) and also a £4,000 car in a newspaper spot the ball competition.
 A friend said: "John developed a huge drink and gambling habit after his winnings went to his head...
 It was a life-changing amount of money and I saw a real change in him.
 He spent most of it in pubs and bookies...
 People were scared of him and he got into a lot of fights.
 As his money dried up he started the robberies."

 On 22 December 1985, Cooper targeted a three-storey farmhouse at Scoveston Park, killing brother and sister Richard and Helen Thomas, and then burning down the house.

 On 29 June 1989, Peter and Gwenda Dixon were on holiday in Pembrokeshire and set off to take their last walk along the coastal path but failed to return.
 Their dead bodies were later found along the path.
 Cooper had tied the couple up, demanded they hand out their bank card and then forced them to disclose their personal identification number (PIN).
 Cooper, carrying a sawn-off shotgun, robbed Peter Dixon of £300 and shot the couple in the face at point-blank range.
 In 1996, he attacked five youngsters, threatening them with a gun, sexually assaulting one girl and raping another.
 By 1998, Cooper had committed 30 burglaries and an armed robbery.
 Footage from an edition of the ITV gameshow Bullseye recorded on 28 May 1989, on which Cooper was a contestant, was later used to match him to a sketch made from witness descriptions.

-In 2011, Cooper was jailed for life for the crimes.
+In 2011, Cooper was sentenced to life Imprisonment with a Whole Life Order for the crimes.
 In September 2011, he launched an appeal against his convictions.
 His appeal was rejected in November 2012.
 In April 2023, he made an application to the Criminal Cases Review Commission requesting a review of his conviction.

 Cooper was diagnosed as a psychopath.